Nigel Lawson: Residence in France

-In 2018, Lawson was residing in France, and had applied for leave to remain in France.
-However, in 2019 he said that he remained a tax resident of the UK and was selling his house in France.
+In retirement, Lawson divided his time between his flat in London and a neoclassical farmhouse in Vic-Fezensac in the Gers department of France.
+In 2018 it was reported that, following Brexit, he had applied for permanent residency in France.
+However, in 2019, he said that he remained a tax resident of the UK and was selling his house in France.